Yamazaki93/DarkJ-Release/README.md

 # FAQ

+ - It doesn't start on MacOS

+    Your security settings might be preventing it from running.
+To run it, open System Preferences -> Security & Privacy and you should see DarkJ being prevented from running.
+Click "Open" to run DarkJ

-1. Is my JIRA data safe?
+ - Is my JIRA data safe?

     DarkJ stores your JIRA API token with your computer's built-in credential manager, on Windows, it's Credential Manager; on MacOS, it's Keyring.